 AAFC's approval is not intended and is not in any way an assurance or a guarantee of the competence or abilities of the selected consultant.
-The Minister of Agriculture and Agri-Food Canada, the Provincial/Territorial Ministers, their officers, servants and agents accept no responsibility nor will they be held liable for any claims, demands, losses, or actions which may be made or taken against them arising out of the advice, operation or any other action related to the Specialized Business Planning Services (SBPS).
+The Minister of Agriculture and Agri-Food Canada, and the Provincial/Territorial Ministers, their officers, servants and agents accept no responsibility nor will they be held liable for any claims, demands, losses, or actions which may be made or taken against them arising out of the advice, operation or any other action related to the Planning and Assessment for Value-Added Enterprise Program.